gtaillandier/HydroAngleAnalyzer/docs/tutorials/Parser_tutorial.md

 Every parser follows the same pattern:

-1. Initialize the parser with your trajectory file and wall atom type(s).
+1. Initialize the parser with your trajectory file.
 2. (Optional) Use a `WaterMoleculeFinder` class to locate oxygen atoms belonging to water molecules.
 3. Extract coordinates of all atoms or only selected indices using `.parse(num_frame, indices)`.